dfosco/dfosco.github.io/blog/index.md

  - A brand new programming language
  - and a _miniaturized wrist watch Computer_...

-it's a lot to juggle.
+It's a lot to juggle.
 At US$ 170 billion revenue and 98,000 employees, one has to wonder how much more can Apple grow without wearing itself thin even further.

 ###Let's face it: a bunch of Apple apps suck